RAKWireless/udp-packet-forwarder/README.md

 # LoRaWAN UDP Packet Forwarder Protocol for Docker

 This project deploys a LoRaWAN gateway with UDP Packet Forwarder protocol using Docker.
-It runs on any amd64/x86_64 PC, or a SBC like a Raspberry Pi 3/4, Compute Module 3/4 or balenaFin using SX1301, SX1302, SX1303 or SX1308 LoRa concentrators.
+It runs on any amd64/x86_64 PC, or a SBC like a Raspberry Pi 3/4/5 or Compute Module 3/4/5 using SX1301, SX1302, SX1303 or SX1308 LoRa concentrators.

 ## Table of Contents